Richard Mahoney

-Richard D. Mahoney (born May 28, 1951) is an American politician.
+Richard D. Mahoney (born May 28, 1951) is an American politician and academic.
 He was the Secretary of State of Arizona from 1991 until 1995.
-He is currently the director of the School of Public and International Affairs at North Carolina State University, effective July 1, 2012.
+He has been the director of the School of Public and International Affairs at North Carolina State University, since July 1, 2012.
 SPIA is part of NC State's College of Humanities and Social Sciences.
-He is the son of William P. Mahoney Jr., and grandson of W. P. Mahoney.
+He is the son of US ambassador William P. Mahoney Jr. and grandson of Arizona politician W. P. Mahoney.

 Academia

 Mahoney was educated at Brophy College Preparatory, Princeton University, Johns Hopkins University and Arizona State University.

 Mahoney has lectured as a visiting professor at Templeton College (Oxford University), The JFK School of Government (Harvard University), the Beijing Institute of Foreign Trade, and the Universidad Del Pacífico – Ecuador (Quito campus).
 He was also professor emeritus at the Thunderbird School of Global Management.

 Mahoney is the author of three books, two of which are about the John F. Kennedy administration: JFK: Ordeal in Africa (1983) and Sons and Brothers: The Days of Jack and Bobby Kennedy (1999).
 His latest book is titled Getting Away with Murder: The Real Story Behind American Taliban John Walker Lindh and What the U.S. Government Had to Hide (2004).
 Mahoney has also authored numerous articles and monographs on presidential history, foreign policy, international trade, and political risk; and a volume of poetry in Spanish, titled Pétalos (1995).